Bloating is when your belly feels swollen after eating (

 Sugar alcohols are actually FODMAPs as well, so they are excluded on a low-FODMAP diet.

-Bottom Line: Sugar alcohols can cause digestive issues such as bloating, especially when consumed in large doses.
+Sugar alcohols can cause digestive issues such as bloating, especially when consumed in large doses.
 Try avoiding sugar-free chewing gums and other sources of sugar alcohols.

-This includes supplemental enzymes that can help break down indigestible carbohydrates.
+Certain over-the-counter products may also help with bloating, such as supplemental enzymes that can help break down indigestible carbohydrates.

 Notable ones include:

-- Beano: contains the enzyme alpha-galactosidase, which can help break down indigestible carbohydrates from various foods.
+- Beano: Contains the enzyme alpha-galactosidase, which can help break down indigestible carbohydrates from various foods.

 In many cases, these types of supplements can provide almost immediate relief.